anushreejha/itl-project-work/rag-pipeline/rag03-re-ranker/README.md

-# this is the third stage in the rag pipeline where different distance metrics are being used here while searching the vectorDB
+# this is the final stage in the rag-pipeline where we are using a re-ranker to give me the LLM the most relevant context

 # there are two parts to it, the first is creating the embeddings, the second is to ask a question against the stored embeddings.